 59 - Interstate 295 to Pennsylvania state line

-Interstate 95 Highway Guides
+Interstate 95 Delaware Guides

 The first section of Interstate 95 within the First State opened to traffic on November 15, 1963.
 The Delaware Turnpike extended east from Maryland's Northeast Expressway to the Delaware Memorial Bridge freeway (U.S. 40).
 Initial toll rates levied on passenger vehicles were set at 30 cents at the main line plaza.2 Ramp tolls at a rate of 10 cents per passenger vehicle were collected at SR 896 (Exit 1), SR 273 (Exit 2) and SR 7 (Exit 4) by coin drop basket.

 Tolls collected at the Newark toll plaza increased by 25 cents to $1.00 per passenger vehicle in 1991.
 This preceded expansion of the facility by four lanes.
 Delaware joined the E-ZPass system in 2000, with several booths at the Newark toll plaza rededicated as E-ZPass only lanes.
-Tolls for all passenger vehicles subsequently increased from $1.25 to $2.00 in 2000 as well, and increased again from $2.00 to $3.00 in Fall 2005 as part of hike approved by DelDOT transportation secretary Nathan Hayward& to generate $63 million in funds.3 Tolls rose once more with the passing of the 2007 State Budget on October 1, 2007 to $4.00 per passenger vehicle.4
+Tolls for all passenger vehicles subsequently increased from $1.25 to $2.00 in 2000 as well, and increased again from $2.00 to $3.00 in Fall 2005 as part of hike approved by DelDOT transportation secretary Nathan Hayward to generate $63 million in funds.3 Tolls rose once more with the passing of the 2007 State Budget on October 1, 2007 to $4.00 per passenger vehicle.4

 Newark Toll Plaza

 Throughout the 1990s and into the early 2000s, the Delaware Turnpike toll plaza at Newark was notorious for traffic congestion during holidays and other peak travel periods.
 It was not uncommon to find motorists backed up for two to three miles beyond the plaza during these periods.
-A $60-million improvement for the facility was announced by the state in May 2004.
+A $60 million improvement for the facility was announced by the state in May 2004.
 It was reported that 40 percent of traffic that used the Delaware Turnpike were E-ZPass users at that time.
 Therefore the project proposed the creation of four high-speed E-ZPass lanes through the middle of the plaza similar to those found on the SR 1 Turnpike plazas at Biddles Corner and Dover.
 This would coincide with demolition of the original 20 toll booth plaza and construction of 12 new booths.
 Safety improvements included the building of a tunnel system to allow toll takers access to booths below the roadway.
 DelDOT expected major delays associated with the one to two year project,5 which was unscheduled due to a lack of funding in the 2008-2013 CTP.6

-Money was finally secured for the Newark Toll Plaza reconstruction project as part of the $140.9-million allocation through the American Recovery & Reinvestment Act (ARRA).
-A $32.66-million contract was awarded for the work that ran between April 12, 2010 and June 30, 2011.7
+Money was finally secured for the Newark Toll Plaza reconstruction project as part of the $140.9 million allocation through the American Recovery & Reinvestment Act (ARRA).
+A $32.66 million contract was awarded for the work that ran between April 12, 2010 and June 30, 2011.7

-A minor improvement at Exit 1 involved repaving of the existing ramps and smoothing of the flat area from the former toll booths on the northbound on-ramp from Delaware 896 north to Interstate 95 and heightening the curb and retaining wall on one of the loop ramps.
+A minor improvement at Exit 1 involved repaving of the existing ramps and smoothing of the flat area from the former toll booths on the northbound on-ramp from SR 896 north to Interstate 95 and heightening the curb and retaining wall on one of the loop ramps.
 This project was undertaken between June and fall 2007.

 Exit numbers for Interstate 95 use a sequential based system.
 There is no Exit 2 however.
 The number was reserved for an interchange planned midway between SR 896 (Exit 1) and the Delaware Turnpike Service Plaza near Chapman Road.
-During the 1960s and through to the 1980s, a north-south freeway was planned along the U.S. 301 corridor between Middletown and Newark.
+During the 1960s and to the 1980s, a north-south freeway was planned along the U.S. 301 corridor between Middletown and Newark.
 The limited access highway was to travel northward from the Summit Bridge over the C & D Canal to Interstate 95 at Exit 2.
-North of I-95 as the Pike Creek Freeway, the alignment extended to Delaware 2 (Kirkwood Highway) at Upper Pike Creek Road and Delaware 7 (Limestone Road) by way of Linden Hill Road.
+North of I-95 as the Pike Creek Freeway, the alignment extended to SR 2 (Kirkwood Highway) at Upper Pike Creek Road and SR 7 (Limestone Road) by way of Linden Hill Road.
 Although long since canceled, DelDOT retained several parcels of undeveloped land along the reserved right-of-way.
 The project was still included within the 2010 25-year plan9.

 Exit 4 Reconstruction

 Increasing traffic demands along the Delaware Turnpike led to widening the toll road from four to six lanes in 1972 and to eight lanes by the early 1980s.
-Further expansion of Interstate 95 was announced by DelDOT in 2004 as part of a $24.3-million plan to expand the freeway from eight to ten overall lanes across Christina Marsh.5 Work commenced on the "5th-Lane Project" in June 2007 with the low bid of $52 million by contractor R.E.
+Further expansion of Interstate 95 was announced by DelDOT in 2004 as part of a $24.3 million plan to expand the freeway from eight to ten overall lanes across Christina Marsh.5 Work commenced on the "5th-Lane Project" in June 2007 with the low bid of $52 million by contractor R.E.
 Pierson for a 544-day contract.
 Crews expanded the freeway outward with a new lane in each direction while adding new 12 to 14 foot shoulders.
 Work was completed between Exits 4 and 5 by November 2008.2

 New Wilmington Riverfront Ramps